What is a Sole Trader?

 Sole Trader’s earnings are also known as ‘drawings’ – this is the money you take out of the business for personal reasons.

-If you want more tax-efficient ways to pay yourself, you might consider incorporating into a Limited Company.
+If you want more tax-efficient ways to pay yourself, you might consider changing from a Sole Trader to Limited Company.
 Directors of companies have more scope on how they pay themselves.

 I'm not a resident in Ireland, can I set up as a Sole Trader here?